-As regions or counties move into the yellow phase, some restrictions on work and social interaction will ease while others, such as closures of schools, gyms, and other indoor recreation centers, as well as limitations around large gatherings, remain in place.
+As regions or counties move into the yellow phase, some restrictions on work and social interaction will ease, while others, such as the closure of gyms and other indoor recreation centers, as well as limitations around large gatherings, remain in place.

 What Does It Mean When My County or Region Changes from Red to Yellow?

-When the Governor announces that a county or region is changing from red to yellow, libraries in yellow areas will be permitted to reopen with limited services, provided they adhere to the DOH and CDC guidelines and the matrix below.
+When the Governor announces that a county or region is changing from red to yellow, libraries will be permitted to reopen with limited services, provided they adhere to the Department of Health and Centers for Disease Control guidelines and the matrix below.

 The yellow phase is broken into three stages for libraries: